 The Media Center for the Future is the College's research and production base.
 The Media Center has a theater, focus group and conference rooms, a digital content analysis lab, and state of the art video, audio, and print production equipment.
 Visit the Office of Research's Technology page for information about scheduling access to Media Center facilities as well as to find out more about other facilities and resources available at our College: Technology >>

-• JAT News Room: This room is equipped with eight Dell Pentium III PC's running Windows 2000.
-Each computer includes the Microsoft Office suite and SPSS.
+• JAT News Room: This room is equipped with 16 iMac Fall 2014 computers.
+Each computer includes Adobe Premiere Pro CC 2014, Audition (as well as the rest of the Adobe Premium Production Suite), Adobe CC 2014 Design Suite and news producer software called Rundown Creator (browser-based) .
 The JAT News Room is used for video editing, data analysis, and training sessions.

 Journalism MAC Lab

 The Journalism Computer Lab hosted by System Labs is located in rooms 045, 047, 048, and 052 in the basement of the Grehan Journalism Building.
 The Lab, equipped with high-end multimedia design software, often serves as classrooms for Journalism, ISC, and Telecommunications classes.